Restioson/vertex/README.md

 3. Install the openssl development package

 ### Server - Docker
 To install the server via Docker, you will require Docker and Docker Compose.
-Once they are installed, simply run `docker-compose up` in the main directory (`vertex/`).
-Add `--build` to rebuild for new changes.
+Once they are installed, you will need to copy your certificate and key files to `server/docker/` (named `cert.pem` and `key.pem` respectively).
+Then, simply run `docker-compose up` in the main directory `vertex/` (if this does not work, try `sudo docker-compose up`).
+Add `--build` to the end to rebuild for new changes.
+To change the environment variables passed in, edit the values in `vertex/.docker_env.env`

 **Warning:** *First time* compilation may take very long for the server (~10min).
 Grab a cup of coffee ;).
 Luckily, you only need to do this once, except *if* the dependencies change *and* you are using Docker.